eduardofischermath/homemade_graphs/ISSUES.md

 and the difference only increases for longer tuples.
 (Strings also reduce footprint, but not as well as integers: in the example '0111010'.__sizeof__() == 56)

-This appears to reduce the footprint for memoization by some percentage.
+This appears to reduce the memory footprint for memoization by a decent percentage and make the computation time slightly shorter.

 ## ISSUE #0049 OPEN

 Solve bugs related to outputting as generator when producing all presence bitmasks in StateDigraphSolveTSP.
 Bug also appears for the deprecated presence set.

-## ISSUE #0050 OPEN
+## ISSUE #0050 ONGOING

 Go further on Issue #0048 and also codify initial and final vertices (or initial and final numbers) as part of the bitmask.
 For example,